wcerfgba/moneylab-nft-essay/nft-bad.md

-because if anyone can access or duplicate a good at minimal cost, then there is no need for trade or markets. funding for artistic endeavours is a long-standing problem in society,
+because if anyone can access or duplicate a good at minimal cost, then there is no need for trade or markets. funding for artistic endeavours is a long-standing problem in society, and many methods, both public and private, have existed over the years.